How to Protect Wood Bath Vanities from Moisture

 Waterproofing Cabinets and Woodwork

 Many wood bath vanities are made with a veneer over particleboard or plywood to circumvent moisture issues in the first place.
-Of course, these veneers are not impervious to water penetration or damage—even the best-made cabinets and vanities have seams, cracks, and areas where water can sneak in and cause a serious problem before you even realize what’s going on.
+Of course, these veneers are not impervious to water penetration or damage—even the best-made cabinets and vanities have seams, cracks, and areas where water can sneak in and cause a serious problem before you even realize what’s happening.

-If you want to be sure that your vanity and other woodwork is protected, apply a water-resistant paint or clear coating that will offer total waterproofing so that you don’t have to worry about swelling, warping, discoloration, or other damage.
+If you want to be sure that your vanity and other woodwork are protected, apply a water-resistant paint or clear coating that will offer total waterproofing so you don’t have to worry about swelling, warping, discoloration, or other damage.
 Usually, a single coat of a high-quality sealant will do the trick, but with paint, you’ll typically want to apply two coats.

 Related: 8 Top Bathroom Remodeling Trends of 2020-2021